TianYu-00/RPi4_SomeUsefulStuff/SH1106_i2cDisplay_RPi4/SH1106_i2cDisplay.md

 ```

-Or try out my script that shows the Temp, CPU Usage, Memory Usage, and Pi's Local IP:
+Or try out my script that shows the Temp, CPU Usage, Memory Usage, and Pi's Local IP + Public IP Switching Between The 2:
+You could also just download this script straight from my repo in the same directory that this md file is.
 in order to use this script you need to first install netifaces.
 `pip install luma.oled netifaces`
 After that create a python script and try it out urself.